How Much Does It Cost to Open a Bank Account?

 Checking Account

-A checking account is a type of bank account that allows you to deposit money, make withdrawals, pay bills, and access funds via a debit card or checks.
-It is designed for frequent transactions and everyday spending.
+A checking account is for daily transactions, letting you deposit money, make withdrawals, pay bills, and access funds with a debit card or checks.

 Monthly Maintenance Fee